sumeetkpatel/air-challenge/README.md

 # air-challenge

-A typical programming challenge given to developers by a local Australian startup.
+A typical programming challenge given to developers involving a back-end and front-end to track flight and weather conditions.

 See [Installation Guide](/INSTALLATION.md) for setup/configuration.